Vovch/give-in-chunks/readme.md

    - Maximum requests per minute (optional rate limiting)
    - Chunk size in characters (default: `8000`)

 4. Click **Generate** to process your text.
-After completion the page displays the model output along with a download link for the combined response.
+After completion, the page displays the model output along with a download link for the combined response.

 ## Configuration Options

-- **Separator**: Custom text pattern for splitting chunks (e.g., '\n\n' for paragraphs)
+- **Separator**: Custom text pattern for splitting chunks (e.g., `\n\n` for paragraphs)
 - **Parallel Requests**: Number of chunks to process simultaneously
 - **Max Requests per Minute**: Optional rate limiting for API requests
 - **Chunk Size**: Controls the maximum size of each text chunk (in characters)